 Some believe bunions are caused primarily by the long-term use of ill-fitted shoes, usually too tight with pointed toes.
 On the other hand, some professionals think that bunion problems are a result of genetic factors that are worsened by tight shoe use.

 When pressure is applied to the side of your big toe also known as the hallux, it is forced inwards towards and sometimes under or over other toes; this is called angulation.
 The pressure causes the tissue surrounding the joint to become swollen and tender.
-Bunions are most often a result of ill-fitting shoes, that’s why Pedco Foot Care Clinic we offer a great selection of comfortable footwear.
-Visit one of our three clinics today.
+Bunions are most often a result of ill-fitting shoes, that’s why Pedco Foot Care Clinic offers a great selection of comfortable footwear.
+Visit one of our two clinics today.

 Metatarsalgia (literally metatarsal pain) is a general term used to refer to any painful foot condition affecting the metatarsal region of the foot.
 Metatarsalgia is most often localized to the first metatarsal head (the ball of the foot just behind the big toe).